mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/client/java.md

 });
 ```

- The above listener allows us to determine that that user has logged in sucesfully and show `make a call` button.
+ The above listener allows us to determine that that user has logged in successfully and show `make a call` button.

  Finally add the code to login the user.
 Please make sure to replace `ALICE_JWT` with the JWT you created during a previous step: